alexcurylo/swift-pose-gallery/README.md

 - Experimenting with best practices for how to handle what keeps turning out to be a recurring development pattern for us, how to most efficiently ship and maintain branded variations on a common engine.
 Open sourcing the engine and keeping private the assets of [the App Store-shipping branded version](https://itunes.apple.com/us/app/poses-professional-guide-to/id357099619?mt=8&at=10l4B9&ct=SRCreadme) is pretty much the logical conclusion of that strategy.

-- Demonstrating our current grasp of Swift idioms, and encouraging people to improve said grasp; as they say, "the best way to get the right answer on the Internet is not to ask a question, it's to post the wrong answer."
+- Demonstrating our current grasp of Swift idioms and support tools, and encouraging people to improve said grasp; as they say, "the best way to get the right answer on the Internet is not to ask a question, it's to post the wrong answer."
 [This is called Godwin's Law](http://meta.wikimedia.org/wiki/Cunningham%27s_Law).
 So if you see anything you figure could be done more Swiftily, or just plain better, correct away!

 ## Requirements